JohaBogda/The_Game/README.md

 ## Improvements

 - overall looks/ fill out the space on page
-- get the end to work with a modal to restart the game when won/lost
+- add for the game to display the result of computer/earth so player knows who won
 - add animations for during the game